4 Steps to Building a High Performance Team

 Our commitment to delivering a leading edge product established that we need all our staff to be current with best practices.
 That is why we invest heavily in education.
 What has made this financially more affordable over the last 2 years is the BC Job Grants program.
 This has allowed us to invest over $20K in staff education this year alone by taking advantage of the 70% rebate offered through the program.

 We are improving our performance everyday by following these 4 steps.
 Many thanks to our business coach Shannon Susko for her continuing mentorship.
-Her book The Metronome Effect is a great read if you would like to learn more about how to build your own high performance team.
+Her books are a great read if you would like to learn more about how to build your own high performance team.

 If you would like to partner with a high performance team that is committed to delivering a positive and reliable experience on your new home or renovation please give me a call, or email me here.